andrew-johnson-4/lsts-tutorial/src/proof/strict_mode.md

 2. assume the given properties: Property1&lt;A,B&gt;, Property2&lt;C&gt;
 3. showing that there exists a concluding result: Conclusion&lt;A,B,C&gt;

-See?
-There really is a strong relation between proofs and programs.
+There is a strong relation between proofs and programs.
-Is this not a convenient relationship between proof objects and simple function declarations?
+This is a very convenient relationship between proof objects and simple function declarations.

 Just to note, LSTS is not quite as expressive as some other proof assistants.
 There is still much work to be done.